Do’s and Don’ts in India

 Respect Local Customs

-- Dress modestly in rural and religious areas
+• Dress modestly in villages, temples, and traditional areas

-- Remove shoes before entering temples and some homes
+• Remove shoes before entering temples and many family homes

-- Use your right hand for giving or receiving items
+• Use your right hand while giving, receiving, or eating

 Temple Etiquette